doasync/cached-effect/README.md

 ### Credits

 This package was inspired by [Effector](https://github.com/zerobias/effector) library (from @ZeroBias).
 Effector is a reactive state manager, which has stores, events and effects as well as other useful features for managing state.
 It's also has `effector-react` package for React.
-This `cached-effect` package is going to be fully compatible with `effector` effects very soon (it's almost...)
+This `cached-effect` package is currently not compatible with `effector` effects